Compare 9 providers serving 155,805 Sunnyvale residents. Fiber, cable, 5G, and satellite plans in the heart of Silicon Valley.

 Sunnyvale is at the center of Silicon Valley, driving high demand for fast, reliable broadband.
 Tech workers who regularly upload large files, join video conferences, and run cloud-based tools benefit from the city's robust fiber infrastructure.
 AT&T and Xfinity compete aggressively here, and Verizon Fios is expanding its footprint.

-The city's mix of single-family homes and apartment complexes means coverage varies.
+The city's mix of single-family homes.
+Apartment complexes means coverage varies.
 T-Mobile 5G is a popular option for renters in multi-unit buildings where wired installation can be difficult.

 Internet by Area